coinexchain/dex-api-java/docs/DistributionApi.md

 <a name="withdrawAllRewards"></a>
 # **withdrawAllRewards**
-> BroadcastTxCommitResult withdrawAllRewards(delegatorAddr, body)
+> BroadcastTxCommitResult withdrawAllRewards(delegatorAddr, withdrawRequestBody)

-Withdraw all the delegator&#x27;s delegation rewards
+Withdraw all the delegator&#39;s delegation rewards

-Withdraw all the delegator&#x27;s delegation rewards
+Withdraw all the delegator&#39;s delegation rewards

 ### Example
 ```java